-A Multigenerational Series Based in Waterloo Region, by an Author from Waterloo Region
+A Multigenerational Series About Determination and Compassion, Set in Waterloo Region

 Juliana leads a normal teenage dancer’s life in Calgary: school during the day, dance in the evening and on weekends, and friends—especially Rachel—squished in to every spare moment she has.
 But when the family moves to Kitchener to live with Opa, who’s in the early stages of dementia, Juliana’s life turns upside down.

 Lonely, Juliana searches for connection and finds its spark in the most unlikely place: a journal that belonged once to Elisabeth, Juliana’s European great-grandmother.
 Herself a teen in the wake of World War I, Elisabeth chronicled the aftermath of the war on her village and family.

 Unfortunately, Elisabeth didn’t write in the journal; she drew pictures, and Opa is the only person alive now who can help Juliana decipher it.
 Can Juliana uncover enough before his memories disappear forever?